ChenS676/Universal-MP/README.md

 ## TODO
 - [chen] summarize the experiment
-    - [ ] identify the instability in train loop caused by matrix mismatch
-    - [ ] achieve stable result
-    - [ ] complete result for cora, ddi, extend it to synthetic graph
-    - [ ] check the detail of gat, gcn and all reformulate it in math
-    - [ ] transfer MPLP, SEAL
-    - [ ] present label trick
-    - [ ] fast conclusion of the best architecture and useful design
+    - [ ] finalize the synthetic graph experiment and identify the limitation of automorphism
-    - [ ] recheck dataloader, data split rate, document data preprocessing step and re-evaluate mplp
+    - [ ]
-    - [ ] present GAE-Refine, MPLP
+    - [ ]
 - [german] submodule ogb, cora, tag and non-attribute graph

 ## Usage